-Sept 30, 2019 (Unaudited) March 31, 2019 (Audited) Variance
+Dec 31, 2019 (Unaudited) March 31, 2019 (Audited) Variance

-Assets (Onducted) , , ,
+Assets

-Financial assets 29,170 33,300 (4,130)
+Financial assets 30,344 33,300 (2,956)

-Non-financial assets 390,721 396,489 (5,768)
+Non-financial assets 386,626 396,489 (9,863)

-Total assets 419,891 429,789 (9,898)
+Total assets 416,970 429,789 (12,819)

 Liabilities

-Current liabilities 17,320 25,556 (8,236)
+Current liabilities 15,391 25,556 (10,165)

-Non-current liabilities 164,750 168,187 (3,437)
+Non-current liabilities 163,978 168,187 (4,209)

-Total liabilities 182,070 193,743 (11,673)
+Total liabilities 179,369 193,743 (14,374)

-Total equity 237,821 236,046 1,775
+Total equity 237,601 236,046 1,555

 Financial Assets: Financial assets consist of cash and cash equivalents, investments, and receivables.
 FBCL monitors its cash balance to ensure that funds are available to repay its debt obligations while at the same time ensuring that cash surpluses are invested as these funds will be used to pay for future capital projects.
-During the first two quarters, cash and cash equivalents and investments have decreased by \$4.2 million.
-This decrease relates primarily to the in-water pier demolition.
-When excluding the in-water pier demolition costs, the cash flow from operations for the first two quarters was sufficient to pay for FBCL's capital asset acquisitions and payment of its bonds and loans payable.
+During the first three quarters, cash and cash equivalents and investments have decreased by \$3.5 million.
+Cash generated from operating activities have been offset by spending \$5.9 million for the demolition of the in-water piers in Cornwall and \$5.0 million in debt repayments.

 Non-financial Assets: Non-financial assets consist primarily of property and equipment and investment properties and also include prepaid expenses, intangible assets and lessor inducement.
-During the first two quarters, acquisitions of property and equipment was \$1.9 million with spending mainly incurred for the construction of the emergency access ramp and the demolition of existing buildings in Point Edward.
-With the implementation of IFRS 16, right of use assets of \$1.5 million have been recognised (see note 3 of the interim unaudited condensed consolidated financial statements for further details on the adoption of IFRS 16).
+During the first three quarters, acquisitions of property and equipment was \$2.5 million with spending mainly incurred for the construction of the emergency access ramp and the demolition of existing buildings in Point Edward.
+With the implementation of IFRS 16, right of use assets of \$1.6 million have been recognised (see note 3 of the interim unaudited condensed consolidated financial statements for further details on the adoption of IFRS 16).
 There are no significant investment property acquisitions.
-These increases are offset by \$8.9 million of depreciation.
-Prepaids have decreased by \$0.2 million as prepaid insurance and service agreements are expensed on a straight-line basis over their associated contract periods.
+These increases are offset by \$13.3 million of depreciation.
+Prepaids have decreased by \$0.5 million as prepaid insurance and service agreements are expensed on a straight-line basis over their associated contract periods.
+There are no significant variances in intangible assets and lessor inducement.

-Current Liabilities: Significant payments have been made against FBCL's current liabilities, since the prior yearend close.
-Reductions in FBCL's current liabilities have come in the form of a decrease in the provisions of \$4.4 million as work is underway (and now largely completed) on the demolition of the piers of the former high-level North Channel Bridge in Cornwall, repayment of a loan tranche at the expiry of its term of \$2.3 million, and net payments of \$1.6 million in trade and other payables and holdbacks due to the completion of a construction project shortly before March 31, 2019.
+Current Liabilities: Significant payments have been made against FBCL's current liabilities, since the prior year-end close.
+Reductions in FBCL's current liabilities have come in the form of a decrease in the provisions of \$5.9 million as work is substantially completed on the demolition of the piers of the former high-level North Channel Bridge in Cornwall, repayment of a loan tranche at the expiry of its term of \$2.3 million, reduction of \$0.6 million in short-term employee benefits, and net payments of \$1.9 million in trade and other payables and holdbacks due to the completion of a construction project shortly before March 31, 2019.
+These decreases are offset by \$0.4 million increase in bonds payable and lease liability current portions.

-Non-Current Liabilities: Non-current liabilities have decreased \$3.4 million since the end of the prior fiscal year.
-Most significantly, deferred capital funding of \$1.8 million has been recognized (decreasing the liability) and a regularly scheduled bi-annual bond payment was made in Q2 further reducing liabilities by \$2.7 million.
-These decreases have been offset by the adoption of IFRS 16, which recognized a lease liability of \$1.3 million and the lease inducement of \$0.3 million was derecognized (see note 3 of the interim unaudited condensed consolidated financial statements for further details on the adoption of IFRS 16).
+Non-Current Liabilities: Non-current liabilities have decreased \$4.2 million since the end of the prior fiscal year.
+Most significantly, deferred capital funding of \$2.6 million has been recognized (decreasing the liability) and a regularly scheduled bi-annual bond payment was made in Q2 further reducing liabilities by \$2.7 million.
+These decreases have been offset an increase of \$0.3 million to employee benefits as well as by the adoption of IFRS 16, which recognized a lease liability of \$1.3 million and the lease inducement of \$0.3 million was derecognized (see note 3 of the interim unaudited condensed consolidated financial statements for further details on the adoption of IFRS 16).

-STATEMENT OF CASH FLOWS Consolidated Statement of Cash Flow (\$000's)
+STATEMENT OF CASH FLOWS

+Consolidated Statement of Cash Flow (\$000's)